Skip to main content

 Using Plickers requires the Plickers app and the Plickers cards.
 Go to the website to get them.

-Plickers is a great tool for formative assessment, warm-ups, exit tickets and lesson refreshers.
+Plickers is an excellent tool for formative assessment, warm-ups, exit tickets, and lesson refreshers.

 2. ClassDojo

 ClassDojo is a free digital reward system in which every student gets evaluated on positive and negative behavior.
-Not only the teacher has access to ClassDojo, also the students and their parents can access the platform by entering a unique code.
+Not only does the teacher have access to ClassDojo, but the students and their parents can also access the platform by entering a unique code.

-As a teacher, you set up some “behavior tags”.
+As a teacher, you set up some “behavior tags.”
 A behavior tag consists of a description and an icon.
-You can add icons with a description of your own.
+You can add icons with your own description.
 Choose a description for the positive behavior tags and a description for the negative behavior tags.

-Positive behavior gets the value “+1” and negative behavior gets “-1”.
-The teacher assigns the positive and negative behavior icons to the students.
+Positive behavior gets the value “+1,” and negative behavior gets “-1.”
+The teacher assigns the students the positive and negative behavior icons.

 The fun thing about ClassDojo are their little monsters.
 Every student is a different monster.
 It’s very visual and funny!
-You can assign the tags in front of your class, or you can let them see the weekly overview.
-That way they see whether they have been good (or bad) this week.
+You can assign the tags in front of your class or let them see the weekly overview.
+That way, they know whether they have been good (or bad) this week.
+This is how you keep the student interaction high.

 3. Classcraft

 When you want to manage older students, you can use Classcraft.
-Classcraft engages students to live by your class rules in an interactive way.
+This app is a perfect example of app-based learning.
+Because class craft engages students in living interactively according to your class rules.

-Students can create their own avatars that have special powers at home.
+Students can create their own avatars with special powers at home.
 They play in groups.
-If someone ignores a deadline, it may fire back on the whole group.
-Working together and having respect for each other is very important.
+If someone ignores a deadline, it may fire back at the whole group.
+Working together and respecting each other is very important.

 Students can gain different points by playing by the classroom rules.
-For example: students who help other students receive a certain amount of points.
-When they have enough points, they can use a power like: the “warrior” can eat in class".
+For example, students who help others receive a certain amount of points.
+When they have enough points, they can use a power like the “warrior” can eat in class.
 They can also lose those points by not playing by the rules.
-If they lose all their points they get a sentence like: bring a treat for the whole class or hand in an assignment a day early.
+If they lose all their points, they get a sentence like bringing a treat for the whole class or handing in an assignment a day early.

-End your week by assigning points to students and let them choose what to do with it.
+End your week by assigning students points and letting them choose what to do with it.

 4. BookWidgets

-BookWidgets has some great widgets you can use in a traditional classroom with just one tablet or computer.
+BookWidgets has some great widgets - or digital activity templates - you can use in a traditional classroom with just one tablet or computer.
+Go check out this blog post with inspiration and ready-to-use lesson ideas for a single-device classroom.

 5. Evernote Scannable